michael-rawc/cpp-raytracer/README.md

 Will produce a png image with multiple differently coloured spheres and one loaded .obj mesh.

 ## To compile:
-First, navigate to cpp-raytracer main file.
+First, navigate to cpp-raytracer main folder.

 Then, execute: g++ src\renderImage.cpp src\lodepng.cpp -o renderImage